monkstein/ARM-bare-bones/README.md

 # ARM-bare-bones
-Simple startup code template for STM32 ARM MCU
+Simple startup code for STM32 ARM MCU that can be used as a template for further development